 Jamie is the founder of Edinburgh-based business consultancy Telaco, as well as a Saltire Fellow in Entrepreneurship.
 He is an an entrepreneurial leader with a focus on strategy, technology and communications.

 Silvia is an Informatics graduate whose interests include big data, emerging technologies, and user experience.
 She is a winner of the Smart Campus Community Contest and co-author of a big data-related scientific paper published in the Journal for Natural Language Engineering.
 She is currently a full-stack software engineer, passionate about making software functional, secure, and usable.

 Roz is a senior project manager at Realise - a customer experience, design and build agency.
 She has 4 years of digital project management experience and she is particularly interested in user experience and service design aspects of projects though she also has experience in running large technical projects.

-Currently Head of Public Health Reform Policy in the Scottish Government.
+Robert is Currently Head of Public Health Reform Policy in the Scottish Government.
 Responsible for the structural reform of the Scottish public health landscape, including the production of related high level priorities and the establishment of a new single body for public health.

-Proficient, enthusiastic, hands on Business Intelligence Consultant with 15 years experience, currently running data consultancy company focusing on providing data engineering/BI expertise within healthcare.
+Paul is Proficient, enthusiastic, hands on Business Intelligence Consultant with 15 years experience, currently running data consultancy company focusing on providing data engineering/BI expertise within healthcare.
 Experience includes BI strategic planning, multi disciplinary team/project management, pre-sales consulting, requirements gathering/ analysis, BI systems design/development, infrastructure implementation and system administration all utilising industry best practice.